Skip to main content

 Writing Custom Knife Plugins

-A knife plugin is a set of one (or more) subcommands that can be added to knife to support additional functionality that is not built-in to the base set of knife subcommands.
+A knife plugin is a set of one (or more) subcommands that can be added to knife to support additional functionality that isn’t built-in to the base set of knife subcommands.
 Many of the knife plugins are built by members of the Chef community and several of them are built and maintained by Chef.

 The Chef Infra Client will load knife plugins from the following locations: